LearningWithMerritt/Classroom-Notes/5-Networking/1-Internet/Client-Server-Model.md

 DNS follows a distributed database model, storing the DNS namespace data over thousands of servers.

 Namespace databases are stored in DNS zone files which store information in resource records.
+* Each resource begins with a TTL field that identifies how long the record should be saved in a cache or server.

 [ICANN Registration Data Lookup Tool](https://lookup.icann.org/en) Name Servers: